 - Backpropagation.h/.cpp: Implementation of the backpropagation optimizer (though the backpropagation computations are in the neuron class for simplification).
 This class is mostly there to call these methods in the neuron class and to apply the new computed weights.
 It uses a batch size, the learning rate is a global variable because it’s common to all implemented optimizers and it’s easier to access it from anywhere.

 - ShakingTree.h/.cpp: Exotic optimizer that’ll be detailed later.

-The algorithm was also made to exactly reproduce the “famous” article from Matt Mazur on his website: https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/
+The algorithm I provide was also made to exactly reproduce the “famous” article from Matt Mazur on his website: https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/

 Just use the “mattmazur_step_by_step” branch on git, this branch serves only that purpose and contains older code than the code on “master”, but the backpropagation part works the same way.

 You can add logs wherever you want to understand the computations following the blog post from mattmazur.
 Mostly you can uncomment the cout line in the “getBackpropagationShifts” method in neuron.cpp.